betaflight/betaflight.com/docs/development/API/MSP-Extensions.md

 #### AdjustmentFunction

-There are many adjustments that can be made, the numbers of them and their use is found in the documentation of the cli `adjrange` command in the 'Inflight Adjustents' section.
+There are many adjustments that can be made, the numbers of them and their use is found in the documentation of the cli `adjrange` command in the 'Inflight Adjustments' section.

 ### Implementation Notes